-- You feel like it’s a luxury or an indulgence to put your clients work down and do something for your own brand.
+- You feel like it’s a luxury or an indulgence and fail to understand the importance of branding.
+So, you don’t put your client’s work down and do something for your own brand.

 Over the last 12 months, I’ve been struggling to complete my website.
-Squeezing it in has been so difficult and my thoughts have been mostly with my clients, but I realised more and more, that if I don’t make time to work ON my business – I’ll be less likely to have a business at all.
-I think it’s one of the most common complaints I hear from my clients and colleagues is a lack of time to focus on their own branding and marketing.
+Squeezing it in has been so difficult, and my thoughts have been mostly with my clients, but I realised more and more that if I don’t make time to work ON my business – I’ll be less likely to have a business at all.
+One of the most common complaints I hear from my clients and colleagues is a lack of time to focus on their branding and marketing.
 That’s why I wanted to talk about it here.

-I have brilliant designer friends who do AMAZING work, one has no website or the other has an old website – too busy doing amazing work to spend time working on their own portfolio!
-I have associates whose brand really doesn’t reflect them – and they know this – and they know that if they had a brand and a website that more reflects them better, and more clearly depicts what they do – it would help them raise their prices to achieve what they’re really worth.
-I know so many business owners that are just full up doing what they do – creating, teaching, coaching – changing people’s lives – that they just let their own marketing and branding slip by the wayside until they can get around to it.
+I have brilliant designer friends who do AMAZING work, one has no website, and the other has an old website – too busy doing client work to spend time working on their own portfolio!
+I have associates whose brand really doesn’t reflect them – and they know this – and they know that if they had a brand and a website that reflects them better and more clearly depicts what they do – it would help them raise their prices to achieve what they’re really worth.
+I know so many business owners that are just full up doing what they do – creating, teaching, coaching – changing people’s lives – that they just let their marketing and branding slip by the wayside until they can get around to it.

 - They’d rather be doing ‘what they do’ than marketing on their own stuff.